The Seven FREEDOMS — Take Hold of ‘Em!

 Faith also grows by feeding on the rightly-divided word of God (Romans 10:17).
 God’s Word is spiritual bread that feeds our inner being; Jesus said, “Man does not live upon bread alone but on every word that comes from the mouth of God” (Matthew 4:4).
 God’s Word doesn’t just increase faith, it also gives wisdom (2 Timothy 3:15).
 Wisdom is the ability to discern difference, including the ability to distinguish good and evil, truth and error, what’s proper and what’s improper in any given environment, etc. Needless to say, seek out God’s Word – hear it, read it, study it, memorize it, and meditate on it (Psalm 119:9-16).
 Just as important, live it, speak it, and believe it in the same spirit of Joshua and Caleb who entered their “promised land” (Numbers 14:6-9, 24).
 You will consequently enter your “promised land,” and I’m not talking about heaven.

 Lastly, your faith can be energized and grow by regularly praying in the spirit (Ephesians 6:18, Jude 20 & 1 Corinthians 14:14-15).
-See the teaching The Baptism of the Holy Spirit for more information if you don’t know what praying in the spirit is.
+See the article The Baptism of the Holy Spirit for more information if you don’t know what praying in the spirit is.

 Too Good to be True?